apasarkar/masknmf_full_pipeline/docs/source/app_use/Installation.rst

   * GPU drivers supporting CUDA 11.* applications

 If using AWS, we recommend you launch from a linux AMI that (a) supports GPU use and (b) already has these basic dependencies.
 A great example is the NVIDIA GPU-Optimized AMI.

-Step 1: Clone the repo.
+**Step 1**: Clone the repo.
 Get the masknmf app repository onto the computer:

 .. code-block::

   cd
   git clone https://github.com/apasarkar/masknmf_full_pipeline.git

-Step 2: Upload the relevant dataset to the computer.
+**Step 2**: Upload the relevant dataset to the computer.

 If you have local access, you can do this step physically (for example, by using a hard drive to upload the data onto the system).